magento/devdocs/src/guides/v2.3/extension-dev-guide/events-and-observers.md

 *  `shared` - Determines the [lifestyle]({{ page.baseurl }}/extension-dev-guide/build/di-xml-file.html#object-lifestyle-configuration) of the class.
 Default is `true`.

 {: .bs-callout .bs-callout-warning}
-The observer `name` must be unique.
-Otherwise, an override happen.
+The observer name must be unique, or an override will occur.

 Below is an example of how to assign observers to watch certain events: